lalloni/sbt-wikipages-plugin/README.md

 And that's it.

-Is there anything I need to setup?
+Is there anything else I need to setup?
 ==================================

-You'll need to add some settings to your project for configuring the plugin's behavior as follows:
+Of course, you'll need to add some settings to your project for configuring the plugin's behavior as follows:

-### Import plugin default settings
+### Import default settings

 This will import plugin's default settings and tasks into your project.